Venice Beach/ Santa Monica

 Ray and Dorothy Apartment147 Fraser Avenue

 Ray and Dorothy's first apartment in 1965.
 Soon after Ray and Jim's meeting on the beach, Jim moved in with them in this apartment.
 Jim slept in the main bedroom with Ray and Dorothy moving their mattress into the living room to be closer to the heater.
 Jim had an electric blanket after-all!
-Note that the below photos were taken of the front of the house.
-The apartment is located in the back of the house above the garage.
+Click here to see Ray Manzarek give a quick tour of the exterior of the apartment.

 Santa Monica Civic Auditorium1855 Main Street